Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 "Ironically, Donald Trump is a big beneficiary of Section 230," Ruane said.
 "If platforms were not immune under the law, then they would not risk the legal liability that could come with hosting Donald Trump's lies, defamation and threats."

-GOP's Hawley: Companies that act like publishers should be treated like publishers
+GOP's Hawley: Companies that act like publishers should be treated as ones

-Backers of Trump's order, such as Sen. Josh Hawley, R-Mo., said adding warning labels to the president's tweets is an editorial decision that shows the social media platform is acting more like a publisher than an Internet forum and that the company should lose its special protection.
+Backers of Trump's order, such as Sen. Josh Hawley, R-Mo., said adding warning labels to the president's tweets is an editorial decision that shows the social media platform is acting more like a publisher and that the company should lose its special protection.

 "It makes little sense to treat companies that publish their editorial comments about others' content as if they are mere distributors.
-Companies that act like publishers should be treated like publishers," Hawley wrote in a letter to Twitter CEO Jack Dorsey.
+Companies that act like publishers should be treated like publishers," Hawley wrote in a letter to Twitter's Dorsey.

 House Speaker Nancy Pelosi, D-Calif., supports Twitter's initiative to flag tweets that contain falsehoods.
 She said Trump's order directs the federal government to "dismantle efforts to help users distinguish fact from fiction."